-Planning Obligations SPD This SPD sets out the circumstances in which planning Public Consultation on Draft March 2019 obligations are likely to be required and, where possible, provides details on the type and level of contribution required.
+Planning Obligations SPD This SPD sets out the circumstances in which planning obligations are likely to be required.
+Public Consultation on Draft March 2019 obligations are likely to be required and, where possible, provides details on the type and level of contribution required.
 Adoption October 2019